OlaJamesO/aws-ha-threeteir-webapp/README.md

 **Security Group**

-I clicked on the **WordPressDatabaseClientSG** _Physical ID_ within the **Resources** tab to open the RDS console in a new tab
+ **WordPressDatabaseClientSG** _Physical ID_ within the **Resources** tab to open the RDS console in a new tab
-![enter image description here](https://i.ibb.co/xmx6t9F/image.png) I Select the Security Group with name **WP Database SG**.
+![enter image description here](https://i.ibb.co/xmx6t9F/image.png) **WP Database SG**.
 This is the security group for the Database cluster I just created.

 -   The  **Inbound rules**  for the security group only allow TCP connection on port 3306 from  **WP Database Client SG**  Security Group.
 -   Only Instance/service which are part of  **WP Database Client SG**  Security Group will have access to the Database.
 -   The application servers I will create in Section 7 will be assigned  **WP Database Client SG**  to allow access to Database.
 ![enter image description here](https://i.ibb.co/NLqSTF0/image.png)

 ## Next step

-WordPress uses its database to store articles, users, and configuration information.
-This can result in a lot of unnecessary queries against the database which consistently return the same data set.
-To offset the strain on the database and improve performance of the WordPress web application I'll add a caching layer for common SQL requests.

 ## Set up Elasticache for Memcached

 > Amazon ElastiCache allows you to seamlessly set up, run, and scale popular open-source compatible in-memory data stores in the cloud.
-Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.
-Amazon ElastiCache offers fully managed Redis and Memcached for your most demanding applications that require sub-millisecond response times.

 ### Here is what you will create in this Module
 ![enter image description here](https://i.ibb.co/xF1PP4W/section3.png)

 ### Launch CloudFormation Stack

-I will use the  CloudFormation stack to create a Memcached cluster, then create a client and a server security group to protect the Memcached cluster.

 [Launch stack](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=module3-elasticache&templateURL=https://ee-assets-prod-us-east-1.s3.amazonaws.com/modules/402582136e8b4a63866212aa6dc0e6e3/v1/module3.yaml)

 In **Specify stack details**

--   Under  the **Parameters**, I selected the Data Tier subnets:  **Wordpress- Data Subnet A (AZ1)**  and  **Wordpress- Data Subnet B (AZ2)**  from the drop down.

 ![enter image description here](https://i.ibb.co/3k7H0XN/image.png)

 **Creation in progress**